CS-198-Team-1/edgenet-rewrite/README.md

 ### Dependencies
 Ensure that you are running **Python 3.8.10**.

-Set up and activate the `virtualenv` scripts as per [your operating system's instructions.](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments)
+Set up and activate the `virtualenv` scripts as per [your operating system's instructions.](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) However, this package is **tested only on Linux and on Windows WSL 2 (Ubuntu 20.04 LTS)**.

-For Linux:
 ```bash
 python3 -m venv venv
 source venv/bin/activate